circleci/circleci-docs/jekyll/_cci2/testing-orbs.md

 One of the easiest ways to test your orbs locally is to create an inline orb.
 Creating an inline orb enables you to test your orb while in active development.
 Inline orbs can be useful when developing your orb, or as a convenience for name-spacing jobs and commands in lengthy configurations.

-For more detailed information on how to create an inline orb, refer to the [Creating Orbs]({{site.baseurl}}/2.0/creating-orbs/#creating-inline-orbs) page in the CircleCI technical documentation.
+For more detailed information on how to create an inline orb, refer to the Authoring Orbs document.

 ### Testing Orbs Automatically